Where fishing, art and architecture meet!

 Compact, functional as you can wear it cross-body, Gucci Soho bag is great for a city escape!

-The grain leather make it durable and less prone to scratches.
+The grain leather makes it durable and less prone to scratches.
 I also picked the black colour because I wanted it to go with most outfits as this bag is quite pricey.
 It is also a great colour to avoid any stain or colour transfer!
 In terms of space, I can fit my camera, wallet, a pack of tissue, hand-sanitiser, a lip balm, and a few more bits and pieces.

 Unfortunately, this Missoni bag isn’t available for sale at the moment, but it worth keeping an eye out on eBay and Vestiaire Collective if you like it!
 I called it the modern classic as its rectangular shape gives it a very contemporary feel.
 The soft leather has stained and marked more easily than grain leather.
 The metallic logo also shows signs of ageing but I don’t mind it, I like to see the scratches and remember how much we travelled together!